scout-81/darkvader/README.md

 You'll then need to edit line 41 of the source code or column 132 on the mini version to link to your stylesheet.
 Then insert it at the end of your html tag, but not outside.

-Next is the button, it's position in your HTML file doesn't matter, however at the very end would probable be best.
+Next is the button, it's position in your HTML file doesn't matter, however at the very end would probably be best.
 It can be modified if needed, if the default fixed position in the bottom right corner doesn't go with the flow of your website.
 Just make sure to keep the id and onclick values.

 ```
 <button id="vader-button" onclick="vader(true)" style="position: fixed; bottom: 1%; right: 5px; font-size: 1.5em;">&#9790;</button>
 ```

-If your hosting a lot of pages you may want to host just the .js file on your webserver and just reference if with a <script scr="link to .js file"></script>
+If your hosting a lot of pages you may want to host just the .js file on your webserver and just reference it with a <script scr="link to .js file"></script>

 Now you need to make a stylesheet for Dark Vader to switch to when needed.
 You will want to turn off any dark mode browser extensions when developing it.